lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 ## if...else
 ---
 <p class="alert alert-warning">if (condition)<br/>statement1<br/>[else<br/>statement2]</p>
-The `if` statement executes a statement if a specified condition is truthy.
+Executes a statement if a specified condition is truthy.
 If the condition is falsy, another statement can be executed.

 <pre class='sublemon'>
 process main () {